hats-finance/hats-contracts/docs/HATMaster.md

 ```

 calcPoolReward -
-calculate rewards for a pool by iterate over the history of totalAllocPoints updates.
+calculate rewards for a pool by iterating over the history of totalAllocPoints updates.
 and sum up all rewards periods from pool.lastRewardBlock till current block number.

 #### Parameters: